fbpx

 What if I flop To the Ground?

-What exactly is failure?
-I do not consider Christopher Reeves to be a failure at this point.
-Nobody who has that much tenacity, concentration, and strength is failing.
-He truly is a hero.
-Until you give up trying, you have not failed.
-You are still thriving as long as you continue to make religious leaps.
-Failure has its breaking point, just like everything else.
-If you keep hitting it in the same spot over time, it eventually breaks at some point.
-How many light bulbs did Thomas Edison produce before getting it right?
+What does failure truly mean?
+I don’t see Christopher Reeves as a failure at this stage.
+Anyone with such determination, focus, and strength cannot be considered a failure.
+He is truly a hero.
+As long as you keep making sincere efforts, you have not failed.
+You are still succeeding as long as you continue to make consistent leaps.
+Failure has its limit, just like everything else.
+If you keep striking it in the same spot over time, it will eventually give way.
+How many light bulbs did Thomas Edison create before getting it right?

 Most people are illiterate because they don’t care how many times he tried and failed before finding success.
-He made use of the information he already possessed, continued to learn from his mistakes, stuck to his plan, and didn’t let his fear of failing or his worry about being made fun of by others stop him.
+He utilized his existing knowledge, learned from his mistakes, adhered to his plan, and did not allow his fear of failure or fear of ridicule by others to deter him.

 What if I flop To the Ground?